Rove McManus: Television

 McManus has appeared on Good Morning Australia, John Safran vs God, Pulp Sport, The Living Room, The Project, Studio 10, Celebrity Name Game, Have You Been Paying Attention New Zealand? and Hughesy, We Have a Problem.

-McManus's first recorded television appearance was as a child, when he appeared in the ABC television series Kaboodle as Marty in an episode called 'Marty Makes A Move'.
+His first recorded television appearance was as a child, when he appeared in the ABC television series Kaboodle as Marty in an episode titled "Marty Makes A Move".

-McManus contributed to the production of the animated series Li'l Elvis and the Truckstoppers, voicing a character in the 1997 episode 'Monkey See, Monkey Do'.
-Later that year, McManus began hosting The Loft Live, which was produced by RMIT University's Student television station RMITV for the community television station Channel 31.
-It was there where he met long-time co-host Peter Helliar.
+McManus was an animator of the animated series Li'l Elvis and the Truckstoppers, voicing a character in the 1997 episode "Monkey See, Monkey Do".
+Later that year, McManus began hosting The Loft Live, which was produced by RMIT University's student television station RMITV for the community television station Channel 31.
+There, he met long-time co-host Peter Helliar.
 McManus then appeared as a reporter on Foxtel's program In Fashion, hosted by Hugh Jackman.
 He took an offer from the Nine Network for ten late-night episodes of his own variety show, Rove, in 1999; however, the series was cancelled at the end of its run.
-In 2000, McManus was offered the opportunity to produce a new version of the Rove show for Network Ten, launching Rove Live.
-Rove Live became a prominent show for Network Ten, seeing broadcasts on TV3 in New Zealand.
-It followed a variety show format, showcasing weekly celebrity guests, comedy acts, variety segments, local and international comedians and live bands.
+In 2000, McManus was offered the opportunity to produce a new version of Rove for Network Ten, launching Rove Live.
+Rove Live became a prominent show for Network Ten, seeing broadcasts on TV3 in New Zealand, and followed a variety show format, showcasing weekly celebrity guests, comedy acts, variety segments, live bands and local and international comedians.

-During the 2004 and 2007 federal elections, McManus unsuccessfully sought to have Australian prime minister John Howard appear on his program.
-While Howard did not appear, then-opposition leaders Mark Latham and Kevin Rudd appeared on the show in 2005 and 2007 respectively.
+During the 2004 and 2007 federal elections, McManus unsuccessfully sought to have John Howard, the then–prime minister of Australia, appear on his program.
+While Howard did not appear, then–opposition leaders Mark Latham and Kevin Rudd appeared on his show in 2005 and 2007 respectively.
 After being elected prime minister, Rudd appeared on the show again in 2008 and once more on 28 June 2009.

 When Bert Newton fell ill in early 2004, McManus was one of many guest presenters who hosted Newton's Good Morning Australia program, presenting its episodes on 24 April and 12 October 2004.
-The following year, he and Newton co-hosted a Roving Enterprises television special Ten Seriously 40, a look at the history of the Ten Network.
+The following year, he and Newton co-hosted a Roving Enterprises television special Ten Seriously 40, which examined the history of the Ten Network.

-In 2004, McManus appeared in comedian John Safran's TV show John Safran vs God in a segment where Safran convinced the controversial UK Muslim cleric Omar Bakri Muhammad to put a fatwa on McManus, showcasing pictures of McManus mocking Islam.
+In 2004, McManus appeared in comedian John Safran's television show John Safran vs God in a segment where Safran convinced the controversial UK Muslim cleric Omar Bakri Muhammad to put a fatwa on McManus, showcasing pictures of McManus mocking Islam.
 The fatwa was later taken off when the pictures were found to be falsified.